 - According to WAPO, Mitch McConnell had refused to allow the CIA report out before the election.
 McConnell’s wife was appointed by Trump to a cabinet position.

-- The next day, Trump appointed Exxon CEO Tillerson as SoS.
+- The next day, Trump appointed Exxon CEO Rex Tillerson as Secretary of State.
 Tillerson has no experience with government or diplomacy, but has a close relationship with Putin.

 - In responding to why he has availed himself of only 4 of 31 intelligence briefings, Trump responded, “I’m, like, a smart person.”

 - Attacks against Muslim Americans were reported nationwide, including a Congresswoman in DC, and a teenager in New York.

 - An Atlantic article titled, “Are Jews White?” drew a response by former KKK leader, David Duke.

 - Trump is seeking ways to include both his daughter and son-in-law in his administration, despite laws to the contrary.

 - Trump appointed 3 generals into leadership positions in his cabinet — a disturbing trend, indicative of authoritarian leadership.

 - Trump appointed another Goldman Sachs executive into a major leadership role.
 GS stock is up 33% since election day, and composes 1/3 of the DJIA’s rise.